 Whatever you do, don’t resort to MSG loaded bouillon cubes, soup base powders, or cans of nutritionless (and also MSG laced) chicken stock from the store!
 Even the tetra packs of organic stock from the healthfood store are no good and contain plenty of additives and MSG covertly called “spices”,”broth”, “bouillon”, or “natural flavors”.

-In a pinch, you can use vegetable stock as the base for your soup by using delicious, healthy, and traditionally fermented miso paste.
+In a pinch, you can use vegetable stock as the soup base using delicious, healthy, and traditionally fermented miso paste.

 We recently had a hankering for tomato soup at our house and I was out of stock completely (I know, shame on me).
-I did have a pot of chicken broth ready to put on the stove, though, so I was only about 48 hours from replenishment!
+I did have a pot of chicken broth ready to put on the stove, though.
+So, I was only about 24 hours from replenishment!

-But, now is NOW and we wanted soup for dinner.
-So, I got out my miso paste and whipped up a pot of tomato miso soup.
+But, now is NOW and we all wanted soup for dinner.
+So, I got out my miso paste and whipped up the tomato soup recipe below.
 It was simply delicious and a very nice change from the flavor of basic tomato soup using chicken stock as the base.

-Miso paste is made from fermented soy, which has been used for centuries in traditional Asian cultures such as Japan.
+Miso paste is a traditional food made from fermented soy, which has been used for centuries in traditional Asian cultures such as Japan.
 During my travels in Japan in 1988, I ate many a bowl of this fabulous food!
-Be aware that only fermented soy such as miso paste, tempeh, natto, or soy sauce can be consumed safely.
-Any modern forms of soy are health robbing and thyroid suppressing and should be avoided.

 Serve in bowls with a dollop of cultured cream or fresh cream that has naturally soured in the refrigerator.